ArweaveTeam/arweave/doc/gateway_setup_guide.md

 }
 ```

-To allow a transactions to be served from custom domains, use the command line flag `custom_domain` or the `"custom_domains"` configuration field and specify the custom domain name to serve from **in addition** to the `gateway` flag.
+To allow a transaction to be served from custom domains, use the command line flag `custom_domain` or the `"custom_domains"` configuration field and specify the custom domain name to serve from **in addition** to the `gateway` flag.

 For example, given the custom domain names `custom1.domain.example` and `custom2.domain.example`: